Fragile X-associated tremor/ataxia syndrome

 The classical presentation is a kinetic tremor and cerebellar ataxia occurring over the age of 50 1.
 Other clinical manifestations include cognitive decline, dementia, psychiatric disorders, peripheral neuropathy and autonomic dysfunction 2.
 Affected females typically experience less severe disease.

-Neurodegeneration in the cerebellum is characterised by marked Purkinje cell loss, gliosis and axonal swelling.
+Neurodegeneration in the cerebellum is characterized by marked Purkinje cell loss, gliosis and axonal swelling.
 Furthermore, elevated FMR1 mRNA levels seen in premutation carriers have been implicated by way of a neurotoxic gain of function effect.

 The adrenals, thyroid, Leydig cells, pancreas, gastrointestinal tract, kidneys and heart are also involved.